 Essential oils have so much to offer.
 They're wonderful for balancing your spirits, healing your body and enhancing your environment.

-Use them for pain relief, depression, cleaning, skin care and a hundred other things.
+Use them for easing pain, improving mood, cleaning, skin care and a hundred other things.
 (Try making some of the aromatherapy recipes here - it's easy, fun and very rewarding!)

 Essential oils are powerful botanical substances, and it's important to know some basic information about essential oil properties and safety precautions for using them.

 Essential oils work in three major ways to support your well-being: